 For media inquiries, please contact Darci Tucker, firstname.lastname@example.org and/or Tom Chamberlain, email@example.com.

-When the York County Comprehensive Plan Steering Committee decided to discuss what “rural” means (despite the fact that their own 1991 Comprehensive Plan already defines it), we asked our Facebook followers for their definitions.
-Here’s a smattering of their replies:
+When the York County Comprehensive Plan Steering Committee decided to discuss what “rural” means (even though their own 1991 Comprehensive Plan already defines Rural Residential), we asked 1,000+ of our followers for their reactions.
+Here is a small sample of their cogent & compelling replies:

 York County already provided an excellent definition in their 1991 Comprehensive Plan: